Problem

 Trade-offs

-Writing for semantic density can sometimes feel slightly more formal or repetitive than traditional narrative writing.
-However, the resulting improvement in discoverability and the accuracy of AI-generated responses makes this a vital practice for modern, enterprise-grade documentation.
+Writing for semantic density can feel more formal or repetitive than traditional narrative writing.
+However, the resulting improvement in discoverability and AI response accuracy makes this a vital practice for enterprise-grade documentation.